aarngkk/aarngkk/README.md

 ## Hi!
-I'm an aspiring game dev with a fascination for developing games with cool mechanics and strategic gameplay.
+I'm an aspiring game dev with a fascination with developing games with cool mechanics and strategic gameplay.

 <!--
 **aarngkk/aarngkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.